 Details regarding the Governance and Nomination Committee, including its role and members, are set out above.
-The Committee is comprised of a majority of independent Directors, is chaired by an independent Director and has three members.
+The Committee is comprised entirely of independent Directors, is chaired by an independent Director and has three members.
 The Governance and Nomination Committee's Charter can be viewed on Whitehaven's website.